USS John F. Kennedy (CV-67): Design and early years

 Designed under Ship Characteristics Board project SCB-127C, the ship's keel was laid on inclined Shipway 8 by Newport News Shipbuilding on 22 October 1964.
 By 1965, the larger semi-submerged Shipway 11 became available, where final construction was completed.
-The ship was officially christened 27 May 1967 by Jacqueline Kennedy and her 9-year-old daughter, Caroline, two days short of what would have been President Kennedy's 50th birthday.
+The ship was christened 27 May 1967 by Jacqueline Kennedy and her 9-year-old daughter, Caroline, two days short of what would have been President Kennedy's 50th birthday.
 The ship entered service 7 September 1968.

 John F. Kennedy is a modified version of the earlier Kitty Hawk-class aircraft carriers.
 Originally scheduled to be the fourth Kitty Hawk-class carrier, the ship received so many modifications during construction she formed her own class.
 The ship was originally ordered as a nuclear carrier, using the A3W reactor, but converted to conventional propulsion after construction had begun.
 The island is somewhat different from that of the Kitty Hawk class, with angled funnels to direct smoke and gases away from the flight deck.
 John F. Kennedy is also 17 ft shorter than the Kitty Hawk class.

-After an ORI (operational readiness inspection) conducted by Commander, Carrier Division Two, John F. Kennedy left for the Mediterranean in April 1969.
+After an operational readiness inspection (ORI) conducted by Commander, Carrier Division Two, John F. Kennedy left for the Mediterranean Sea in April 1969.
 The ship reached Rota, Spain on the morning of 22 April 1969 and relieved USS Forrestal.
 Rear Admiral Pierre N. Charbonnet, Commander, Carrier Striking Forces, Sixth Fleet, and Commander, Carrier Striking Unit 60.1.9, shifted his flag to John F. Kennedy.
 The turnover complete by nightfall, the carrier, escorted by destroyers, transited the Strait of Gibraltar at the start of the mid watch on 22 April.
 The next day, John F. Kennedy refueled from USS Marias, and acquired the company of a Soviet Kotlin-class destroyer (Pennant No. 383).